 After one treatment will I decide I want something more?

-We may not like to admit it, but ageing is inevitable, and the effect this has on your face is, too.
-The signs of ageing continually present themselves, in different ways, such as pigmentation changes, wrinkles, thinning of tissues (fat, skin, muscle and bone) and loss of elasticity.
+We may not like to admit it, but aging is inevitable, and the effect this has on your face is, too.
+The signs of ageing continually present themselves, in different ways, such as pigmentation changes, wrinkles, thinning of tissues (fat, skin, muscle, and bone), and loss of elasticity.
 Each treatment can only address one such aspect and so it is common that you may feel that you want further treatments, to address other concerns.

 How do I know the aesthetician is right for me?